Our story about what it’s like living in Italy amid Shelter in Place (aka lockdown) & quarantine conditions, due to the COVID-19 coronavirus.

 Today’s video was easy to do.
 We had lots of questions from everyone which made it fun.

 I think the most important take away from today is to support your local business during this difficult time.
 For example, earlier in this experience, we were visiting our local market to buy fresh fruit and vegetables.
 Unfortunately, now that’s closed – only the large food stores remain.
 But, we can still order in from restaurants.
 For example, last week, we ordered pizza from a local, mom and pop shop.
 It was delicious!

-Tomorrow’s video will look at the Covid-19 Coronavirus statistics, after 13 days of lockdown.
+Tomorrow’s video will look at the Covid-19 Coronavirus statistics, after 13 days of lockdown here in Italy.
 To be sure, there are definitely some pain points still, but there is also much positivity.
 If you have any questions, please contact us, and we might answer you in our next video!